sirbrillig/fini/README.md

 A fast, interactive CLI todo list tool written in Rust.
 Track tasks with optional links (URLs, issue trackers) and manage them efficiently from your terminal.

+## IMPORTANT!
+Alpha software!

+**This is still in heavy development and features may change at a moment's notice.
+Do not expect this to be stable yet.**

 ## Features

 - **Task Management**: Create, edit, complete, and delete tasks